ABC-iRobotics/realsense_utils/README.md

 Calling the script with the -playback option enables to check the contents of the previously recorded .bag files.
 The file can be selected with the -filename argument.

+### Input module usage

+Use 'test.py' to test the basic functions and the input module.